megascrapper/it-u401/_pages/findings.md

 Examples of secondary data saying that iPhones are used more by men:
 * A news report by eMarketer in 2013 reported that male and younger users favour Android over iOS, with 26% of women using iPhones, compared to 24% for men.
 The news article used a survey from the Pew Internet & American Life Project.
-{% include figure image_path="/assets/images/emarketer.png" alt="A bar graph showing mobile phone share by gender." caption="Source: [eMarketer](https://www.emarketer.com/Article/US-Smartphone-OS-Race-Still-Close-Men-Younger-Users-Favor-Android/1009961)" %}
+{% include figure image_path="/assets/images/emarketer.png" alt="A bar graph showing mobile phone share by gender, titled "Smartphone market share in the US, 2013".
+On the iOS side (left), male (blue) is 24% while female (pink) is 26%.
+On the Android side, male is 31% and females are 26%." caption="Source: [eMarketer](https://www.emarketer.com/Article/US-Smartphone-OS-Race-Still-Close-Men-Younger-Users-Favor-Android/1009961)" %}

 * Forbes ran an article where the author analysed a dataset from CIvicScience.
 He noted that people who preferred Android were 56% male and 44% female, which indicates a strong factor in gender.
 The author also noted that people who used Android devices are "more hard-core techies" and are "more comfortable with the more open but less polished Android user experience".
 This matches one of the stated reasons of why people chose Android, which is customisability.

 * Verto Analytics also reported that the install base of iPhones is larger among female users.
 It also stated that women chose iPhones because of its design and user experience.
 Meanwhile, men valued more variety and functions that Android offers.
-{% include figure image_path="/assets/images/verto.png" alt="A bar graph showing mobile phone share by gender." caption="Source: [Verto Analytics](https://www.vertoanalytics.com/apple-iphone-ownership-driven-female-high-income-users/)" %}
+{% include figure image_path="/assets/images/verto.png" alt="A bar graph showing mobile phone share by gender, the left graph is titled "Smartphone market share in the UK, 2015".
+On the iOS side (LHS), males are 44% and females are 56%, while On Android side (RHS), males are 54% and females are 46%.
+The right graph is titled "Smartphone market share in the UK, 2017".
+On the iOS side (LHS), males are 34% and females are 41%, while On Android side (centre), males are 60% and females are 40%.
+The "other" side (RHS) has 3% for male and female." caption="Source: [Verto Analytics](https://www.vertoanalytics.com/apple-iphone-ownership-driven-female-high-income-users/)" %}

 Other news sources that reported higher iPhone usage among female are...
 *The Telegraph (which uses data from  GlobalWebIndex),